Hotel Monteleone

 TripSignal may earn a commission if you book through partner links, at no extra cost to you.

-The French Quarter is the most immersive base — Bourbon Orleans and Hotel Monteleone put you inside the parade and street-party orbit with walkable access to Jackson Square, Royal Street, and Café du Monde.
-The Warehouse Arts District is the best fallback when French Quarter inventory is sold out: The Higgins and The Barnett are a 15-minute walk or short rideshare from the Quarter at rates that often run well below the French Quarter median during peak carnival weekends.
+The French Quarter is the most immersive base — Monteleone, Bourbon Orleans, Omni Royal Orleans, Royal Sonesta, and the Ritz-Carlton put you inside the parade and street-party orbit with walkable access to Jackson Square, Royal Street, and Café du Monde.
+CBD landmarks like The Roosevelt and NOPSI sit on or near major parade routes with more full-service inventory.
+The Warehouse Arts District is the best fallback when Quarter inventory is sold out: The Higgins, The Barnett, and Virgin Hotels are a short walk or rideshare from the Quarter at rates that often run below French Quarter medians during peak carnival weekends.

 Book 9–12 months before Fat Tuesday for French Quarter properties — meaning March or April of the prior year for a February Mardi Gras.
 The best-reviewed Quarter hotels (Monteleone, Bourbon Orleans, Mercantile) routinely sell out or lock in peak rates by summer.
 Warehouse District inventory often lasts longer but still compresses by fall.
 Waiting for last-minute softening rarely works during Mardi Gras.